wireapp/wire-server/docs/src/how-to/administrate/users.rst

 * ``gundeck``: Push Notifications API
 * ``spar``: Single-Sign-ON and SCIM

-For more details on the various services/pods, you can check out `this link <../../understand/overview.html?highlight=gundeck#focus-on-pods>`.
+For more details on the various services/pods, you can check out :ref:`this link <overview>`.

 Before you can grab metrics from a pod, you need to find its IP address.
 You do this by running the following command: